4dithyan/cake_order/README.md

 # Sugar Studio - Online Bakery
+// Demo Website, Not fully Functional

 An e-commerce website for an online bakery business built with PHP, MySQL, and HTML/CSS.